tsheng1/castle/README.md

 # Castle

 ## [Castle live](https://castle-tsheng.herokuapp.com)

-#### Castle is a single page AirBnB clone with a number of features.
+Castle is a single page application inspired by AirBnB, where users are able to browse and book listings.

 ## Technologies